Life Cube Project: Exhibits and installations

-Satellite Cubes and Community Outreach
+Satellites and community

 Designed and implemented expressly for the Las Vegas Life Cube Project, nearly one hundred four-foot cubes were distributed to various venues where they were decorated by local artists, teachers, and children of all ages in establishments and schools throughout the Valley.
 Satellite cubes were gathered and returned to the Life Cube site for the final burn, combining their accumulated wishes with those of the Life Cube.

-Burning the Life Cube
+Burn

 The burn usually takes place as a closing ceremony for the Life Cube at Burning Man.
 The Las Vegas Cubes also burned in 2014 and 2016, and required the assistance, support, and approval of over 23 city and state departments and agencies, including the Las Vegas Fire Department, an expert burn master, a burn perimeter team, a plethora of municipal permits, event organizers, a traffic plan, engineering, fire safety and air quality reports, cleanup crews, and additional provisions for security, hygiene, and disposal.